floragunncom/search-guard-docs/_content/_docs_signals/security_multitenancy.md

 ---
-title: Multi tenancy
+title: Multi-Tenancy
 html_title: Multi-Tenancy
 permalink: elasticsearch-alerting-security-multi-tenancy
 category: security
 order: 300
 layout: docs
 edition: community
-description: Signals Alerting is fully compatible with Search Guard multi tenancy so you can separate watch access by tenants.
+description: Signals Alerting is fully compatible with Search Guard Multi-Tenancy so you can separate watch access by tenants.
 ---

 <!--- Copyright 2022 floragunn GmbH -->

-# Multi tenancy
+# Multi-Tenancy
 {: .no_toc}

 {% include toc.md %}

-Signals is fully compatible with Search Guard multi tenancy.
-To use multi tenancy with Signals, make sure it is enabled in sg_frontend_multi_tenancy.yml first:
+Signals is fully compatible with Search Guard Multi-Tenancy.
+To use Multi-Tenancy with Signals, make sure it is enabled in sg_frontend_multi_tenancy.yml first:

 ```yaml
 enabled: true